 Track Your Carbs to Stay in Ketosis

-As outlined above, carb intake should be kept very low (and fat high) so the body utilizes its natural fat-burning capabilities.
+Carb intake should be kept very low (and your fat intake high) so your body utilizes its natural fat-burning capabilities.
 You won’t ever reach ketosis if you aren’t diligent about finding the carbohydrate count that is just right for your body.

 Test Your Ketone Levels

 What’s great about ketosis is that it’s not just a diet, it’s a measurable state of metabolism.
 To truly know whether you are in ketosis, simply test your ketone levels.